dairycultist/natsucraft/README.md

     - I like dungeon crawling/looting and caving (and I don't like stripmining)
     - Has iron, gold, and sometimes an unlit nether portal, meaning you technically don't need to do any mining to progress
   - Updated forest biome
-    - grows new blue "somnishrooms" that, when eaten, speed up the daylight cycle until dusk
-    - grows blackberry bushes
+    - grows blackberry bushes (and blueberries, and bunnies, and quails, like the Aether)
-    - spawns slimes?
+    - spawns slimes
   - Nether
-    - Grows mushrooms, including yellow "glowcaps" that glow when placed
+    - Grows mushrooms (including glowcaps)
     - Gold (and diamond) are only found most often (but not exclusively) in the nether
       - you need gold to make another portal
       - if you don't like mining for endgame gear, you can explore/fight for it instead
-    - Red slime? idk
+    - Red slime
-- Maybe berries? idk blueberries are cool, and bunnies, and quails, like the Aether
 - Wings ([reference](https://www.curseforge.com/minecraft/mc-mods/simple-flight))
 - Familiars ([reference](https://www.curseforge.com/minecraft/mc-mods/touhou-little-maid))